DETCOG EMERGENCY PREPAREDNESS/HOMELAND SECURITY GOAL

 The Homeland Security Program's goal is to provide assistance and support to governmental entities and First Responders in formulating a regional strategy necessary to access funding to address any disaster whether weather related or man-made.

 As an ongoing part of securing our nation from threats of terrorism and weapons of mass destruction, The State of Texas has developed plans and strategies to enhance Homeland Security statewide.
 This planning has been delivered as a message to make sure all local governments and regions are well prepared.
-However, this preparation goes beyond threats of terrorism, but also includes preparedness for other disasters as well - whether man-made or naturally occurring.
+However, this preparation goes beyond threats of terrorism, but also includes preparedness for other disasters whether man-made or naturally occurring.
 First Responders are always the first on the scene to assist victims of any such disasters.
-Protecting and preparing these First Responders, then, is a number one priority
+Protecting and preparing these First Responders is a number one priority

 - Establish effective, mutually beneficial communication among the communities in the DETCOG Region.